St Bede's Inter-Church School: History

 In 2004 the school had its last full OFSTED inspection, and was designated as mainly satisfactory, but served with notice to improve subjects such as music and food technology.

 The school gained Humanities Specialist Status in September 2005 with History as the lead subject and Geography/Religious Education in support.
-This has meant increased funding for those departments, providing them with two extra teachers and new resources.
 In 2009 the school was invited to apply for a second specialism in light of the school's success in the Humanities department.
 The choice was Maths & Computing: the Maths department had previously been nominated as a consultant Maths department.

 The school's 2007 OFSTED inspection judged it to be "a good school with outstanding features".
 RE, Resistant Materials and ICT were noted to have lower achievement than other subjects in the school.
 After the inspection, Resistant Materials lost its status as an independent subject and, in 2008, new heads of department were appointed for RE and ICT.

 In 2011, the school was re-inspected by OFSTED and designated as Outstanding in all areas except behaviour and overall quality of teaching, which it was advised to improve.

 The school converted to academy status in August 2012.

-Expansion

-The school is receiving a major expansion after a fire burned the technology block.
-The school is expanding to accommodate 900 students with 3 science classrooms being added on top of the original gym, a new tiered-seating assembly hall and an expansion to the over capacity canteen.

-While the technology block was being renovated the school rented 3 mobile classrooms to temporarily replace the classrooms.
-Many computers were lost in the fire, including expensive electrical equipment.